community-led-design/kit/src/resources/involving-community-members-in-planning.md

 ### Invitation

-It is a good idea to invite or request the presence of a variety of community members at the initial planning meetings; explaining your process and intentions at the start can help.
+It is a good idea to invite or request the presence of a variety of community members at the initial planning meetings.
+Explaining your intentions at the start of the process (i.e. to encourage community involvement) can help the team come to a shared understanding of the goals of the process.

 ### Who to reach out to